Friday, November 29, 2019

 We sat at their chimenea outside and enjoyed a beer with some friendly people.

 The next day, I slept in, made us a good breakfast, then set about finishing up my list of things to do around the house.
-Hubby bought mulch - the wrong color - and I just went ahead and put it down.
-Smells great, looks great, who cares.
-Life is too short.
+Hubby bought mulch - a different color, but who cares?
+Smells great, looks great.

 I also set up the Thanksgiving table.
-Now that thats done, I can focus on the menu. {I will share a little about it on Monday.} Hubby grilled up some chicken I had marinating and we had a baked potato and veggie as go-withs.
+Now I can focus on the menu.
+Hubby grilled up some chicken I had marinating and we had a baked potato and veggie as go-withs.
 We ran over to 4th Tap and had our growler filled with some delightful coffee beer, then proceeded to drink it by the firepit on our back patio.

 Gina